 A great way to diminish the appearance of those bothersome dark circles is simply to cover them up.
 With all of the products on the market, it’s very easy to find something that will work wonders for your skin tone.
 Be sure the color you choose is not too light, as this can actually make your circles stand out even more.
 A good rule of thumb for choosing the correct shade for your skin, especially under eyes, is to use one – two shades lighter than your regular foundation.
 We suggest I CONCEAL by Image or some of the sunscreens from SkinMedica and Elta, as mentioned above, which come in tinted versions – a “twofer” for your under-eye dilemma.

-Under-eye areas that are common concerns for people consist of tear troughs, eye bags and under eye hollows.
+Under-eye areas that are common concerns for people consist of tear troughs, bags under eyes and under eye hollows.
 For many people, dermal filler treatments can help smooth the transition between the lower eyelid and cheeks and provide a safe and effective alternative to surgery.
 Dermal fillers are cosmetic injections, typically made from hyaluronic acid, a substance that is naturally found in the skin.
 A couple of dermal fillers we tend to use are Restylane and Juvederm, but you will want to schedule a skin evaluation with one of our Denver medical skincare professionals to determine which dermal filler might be right for you.

 Lastly, it is highly important that you remove any makeup at the end of each day.
 If left on overnight, your pores will become clogged and it could lead to acne and other skin issues.
 When removing makeup, make sure you are extra gentle.
 The skin under your eyes is super sensitive.
 If you’re too rough, it may cause inflammation and broken capillaries.
 When washing your face at night, be sure to use a gentle cleanser.
 Again, there are many options available, but we recommend cleansers from ZO, SkinMedica and Image.